kuppalanarendra/Intern_Tasks/Student_Application/crud-operations/READ.md

  * GET /students/{id}: Retrieve a student by ID
  * PUT /students/{id}: Update a student by ID
  * DELETE /students/{id}: Delete a student by ID
+ * Access the API documentation using Swagger UI at: http://localhost:8080/swagger- ui.html

+## Testing the Application
+  You can test the application using tools like Postman or cURL.
+Ensure you have valid JSON payloads for POST and PUT requests.

+## Contributing
+Contributions to the project are welcome!
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## License
+  This project is licensed under the MIT License.

+## Author
+Your Name:K.Narendra

+## Acknowledgments
+  * Special thanks to the Spring Boot community for their excellent documentation and support.
+  * Special thanks to Jeev Lifeworks for giving this project for me.